 Hyperprolactinemia can indicate other health issues are at play as well, such as pituitary tumors, hypothyroidism, liver or kidney disease, or anorexia.
 If prolactin levels are high, it’s important to address these health issues before attempting to conceive, whether naturally or via fertility treatment.
 Hyperprolactinemia is reversible and, with proper attention, it’s relatively easy to return to normal prolactin levels for pregnancy.

-One of the more common courses of treatment is a dopamine agonist, a medication to help the brain produce dopamine to control high prolactin levels.
+One of the more common treatments is a dopamine agonist, a medication to help the brain produce dopamine to control high prolactin levels.
 Surgery may also be suggested if a prolactinoma tumor is discovered.

-A combination of medication and surgery typically treats high prolactin, but it is also possible to reduce with natural treatment.
-First, take a look at some of the outside factors.
-According to Healthline.com, common stressors can raise prolactin levels; low blood sugar, strenuous exercise, and certain psychiatric and acid reflux medications could play a role too.
+A combination of medication and surgery typically treats high prolactin, but it is also possible to reduce the level of prolactin with natural treatment by looking at some of the lifestyle factors.
+Common stressors can raise prolactin levels; low blood sugar, strenuous exercise, and certain psychiatric and acid reflux medications could play a role too.

-Since studies have already shown that stress is linked to infertility, incorporating relaxation techniques into daily life can have a major positive effect on many of the contributing factors.
+Since studies have already shown that stress is linked to infertility, incorporating relaxation techniques into daily life can have a positive effect on some of these contributing factors.

-Once you’re ready to purse surrogacy, we’re here to support you!
-Don’t hesitate to contact us with questions about our program and all the ways we help build modern families.
+Once you’re ready to pursue surrogacy, we’re here to support you!
+Don’t hesitate to contact us with questions about all the ways we help build modern families.